dunglvht/Fiteft/README.md

 ```
 # Documentation

 Detailed usage is provided via jupyter notebooks.

-Full description of the file structures, functions is detailed in `thesis.pdf` file, section 4.
+Full description of the file structures, functions is detailed in `mannual.pdf` file, section 4.

+Full description of the physics will be soon provided after I finished defending my thesis.

+#